dragos-constantin-stoica/acdc/README.md

 ## Examples of usage

 ```
-./acdc -pull -db test_db -URL http://localhost:5984/
+./acdc pull -db test_db -URL http://localhost:5984/

-./acdc -push -db test_db -URL http://192.168.0.69:5984/
+./acdc push -db test_db -URL http://192.168.0.69:5984/
 ```

 #### Command line parameters

 ```
-Usage of ./acdc:
+Usage
+	acdc {pull | push | help} parameters...

+ acdc pull -db <database> -URL <CouchDB_URL> [-ddoc <id,...>] [-v]
-  -URL URL
+  -URL string
-    	specify full URL to access CouchDB server (default "http://root:root@localhost:5984/")
+    	Full URL to access CouchDB server in the format PROTOCOL://USER:PASSWORD@SERVER:PORT/.
+(Required) (default "http://localhost:5984/")
-  -db database
+  -db string
-    	database name to be pulled
+    	Database name to be pulled from.
+(Required)
-  -ddoc design documents
+  -ddoc string
-    	 list of design documents IDs to be pulled, list is comma separated
+    	List of comma separated design documents IDs to be pulled.
-  -project directory
-    	full path to project directory where databases are stored (default "/home/dragos/acdc")
-  -pull
-    	sync documents from CouchDB to local directory
-  -push
-    	sync local directory with CouchDB documents
   -verbose
-    	verbose mode
+    	Verbose mode.

+ acdc push -db <database> -URL <CouchDB_URL> [-ddoc <id,...>] [-v]
+  -URL string
+    	Full URL to access CouchDB server in the format PROTOCOL://USER:PASSWORD@SERVER:PORT/.
+(Required) (default "http://localhost:5984/")
+  -db string
+    	Database name to be pushed to.
+(Required)
+  -ddoc string
+    	List of comma separated design documents IDs to be pushed.
+  -verbose
+    	Verbose mode.

+ acdc help
+	Print this message.
 ```

 ## AC:zap:DC folder mappings

 The application receive as input parameter the name of a local folder, having a specific structure.
-The appicaton will try to parse them as CouchDB `Database->Document` possible candidates.
+The appicaton will try to parse them as CouchDB structure based on the assumption: `Database->Document`, where the main folder is the database name the subfolders are documents.
 The main folder structure is:

 ```